Stairs. Entry group. Materials. Doors. Locks. Design

 .
 Excellent material for filling down jackets.
 This is European membrane insulation from the manufacturer Libeltex.

-• well repels moisture, does not absorb it;
+• repels moisture well and does not absorb it;

-• even a thin layer perfectly retains heat;
+• even a thin layer retains heat perfectly;

-• products with isosoft filling can be washed in a washing machine;
+• products filled with isosoft can be washed in a washing machine;

-• the down jacket on isosoft dries quickly, does not lose its original appearance during long-term wear.
+• A down jacket with isosoft dries quickly and does not lose its original appearance during long-term wear.

 The disadvantage is the high cost.